Tribalnetwork/Portfolio-Network/README.md

 </div>

-### Tribal Portfolio Network App
+### Portfolio Network App
-Tribal Network Web Project (TNWeb) is a web app that connects Artists, Tribal members, and Sponsors.
-The product contains an indie film streaming service that required donations for access.
+Tribal Portfolio Network Web Project (TNWeb) is a web app that connects Artists, Tribal members, and Sponsors.
+The product contains an Indie Film streaming service that required donations for access.

 **Feature Branch Projects will last 4-12 weeks**